Skip to main content

 Thematic elements

-• treasure collection
+• robbery and treasure collection in a temple

 Comparison games